neetamlimbu/Imperial-Capstone-Project/README.md

 - **Engineering design** and **financial modelling**, where simulations or evaluations are slow and noisy

 In all these settings, evaluations are expensive, so each query must be chosen strategically.

-### For a general audience

-In this project, I had to improve eight unknown systems using only a small number of weekly trials.
-I could not see the equations behind the systems, so each new test had to be chosen carefully using what previous results suggested.

-I started by exploring widely, then gradually switched to more targeted methods once I had a better idea of where good results might be.
-Different functions needed different strategies: simpler models for some, Bayesian optimisation for others, and ensemble-based surrogates for the more complex cases.
-Overall, the project shows how structured experimentation can improve results even when data are limited and the system is mostly unknown.

 ### Career impact